karineek/SearchGEM5/Experiments-ARM/README.md

 ```
 ## COMPILE BINARIES - build the test binaries and tailor the paths in the seeds ##

+_This includes the entire generated corpus, and so some compilations will fail, but this is expected_

 ### Model CodeBooga ###
 cd /home/debian/experiment/CodeBooga